NGSchoolEU/website/content/post/2022-06-16-ngschool-2022-application-form-solutions.md

 ## Statistics and probability

+The following questions were supposed to make sure that you are familiar with basic concepts in probability and statistics.

 ### SP1 and SP2

 Celiac disease is an autoimmune disease that affects 1 in 100 worldwide.
 For people that have this disease, the ingestion of gluten causes serious damage in the small intestine and, if untreated, it can lead to development of other long-term health conditions.
 Celiac disease is hereditary - people with a first-degree relative with celiac disease (parent, child, sibling) have a 1 in 10 risk of developing celiac disease.
 A new diagnostic test has appeared on the market that claims to have a 95% accuracy in early detection of celiac disease.